-Francisco X. Pineda is Academic Program Director and Lecturer for the Master of Science in Construction Administration at Columbia University.
+Francisco X. Pineda is a faculty member of the Master of Science in Construction Administration at Columbia University.
 He is also a Fellow of the Royal Institution of Chartered Surveyors and a senior executive leading the NYC Economic Development Corporation’s major commercial and industrial real estate portfolio.
 His research and professional interests lie in organizational intelligence, critical capabilities, and the structuring and management of complex project-based teams and enterprises.

-In his eighteen-year career he has worked on all aspects of the development cycle—investment, development, and construction.
-He has led and turned-around property development companies and construction projects, as well as businesses in hospitality, building materials, and more recently in climate-tech focused on waste valorization in Mexico.
+In his twenty-year career, he has worked on all aspects of the development cycle—investment, development, and construction.
+He has led and turned around property development companies and construction projects, as well as businesses in hospitality, building materials, and more recently in climate-tech focused on waste valorization in Mexico.

-Following an early career in corporate strategy at Hess as well as investment banking and private equity at Merrill Lynch, he was engaged to lead one of the Middle East’s largest corporate recovery initiatives working alongside Shearman & Sterling and Moelis & Co on restructuring a $1.6 billion real estate portfolio.
+His early career included corporate strategy roles at Hess as well as investment banking and private equity at Merrill Lynch.
+He was also engaged to lead one of the Middle East’s largest corporate recovery initiatives working alongside Shearman & Sterling and Moelis & Co. on restructuring a $1.6 billion real estate portfolio.

 - Urban Land Institute’s (ULI-NY) Program Steering Committee

 - Cities4All Global Leaders Council (Ford Foundation, UN-United Cities & Local Government)

 - New York MTA (Metropolitan Transportation Authority) +$11 billion East Side Access Ops Readiness Review: Member of the MTA’s Major Construction Review Unit (MCRU)